Menu

 Our work has focused on investigating animals that are endangered.
 We have read our first book, "The Journey Home," in which five creatures meet and consider what people need to do to care for their habitats, their homes.
 This is a super book, and all the children have demonstrated their understanding of the message it contains by completing our writing outcome, a persuasive letter to inform people about what will happen if we don't care for animals' habitats.

-Our second book, "Dear Earth," is a beautifully illustrated book which tells the story of a girl called Tessa who decides to write a letter to our planet Earth, to celebrate the wonders of the natural world, and to say how she can help to look after our planetary home in her own small ways.
+Our second book, "Dear Earth," was a beautifully illustrated book which tells the story of a girl called Tessa who decides to write a letter to our planet Earth, to celebrate the wonders of the natural world, and to say how she can help to look after our planetary home in her own small ways.
 The children have explored how adjectives are used in the story to describe different landscapes.
 They have acted out being Tessa in the story, to be able to write about her imaginary adventures in the ocean, identifying verbs and changing them into the past tense.
-As the writing outcome, the children will be writing their own letter to the Earth, describing where they would like to visit, what they would do there, and how they can help to care for our incredible planet by making small adjustments to their lifestyles.
+As the writing outcome, the children have written their own letter to the Earth, thanking Earth for all it gives us, through God's creation, describing where they would like to visit, what they would do there, and how they can help to care for our incredible planet by making small adjustments to their lifestyles.

 We hope that all our children in our class are happy.
 That is what we come to school for.